 What are they?

-When compromised open source code packages are discovered by software developers and other members of the cybersecurity commuity, they are reported as vulnerabilities and given a CVE identification.
-CVE records are added to a number of publicly accessible vulnerability databases, such as the National Vulnerability Database (NVD) and GitHub Issues.
+When compromised open source code packages are discovered by software developers and other members of the cybersecurity community, they are reported as vulnerabilities and given a CVE identification.
+CVE records are added to a number of publicly accessible vulnerability databases, such as the National Vulnerability Database (NVD) and GitHub Advisory Database.
 When SOOS performs an SCA scan of your package manifests, it compares your packages to packages listed in these databases.
 If there are matches, SOOS reports these to you as vulnerabilities.